drmason13/popvars/README.md

 `$outfile` is another special field like `$id` used to tell popvars where to put the output.
 Each row is populated and then added to the `$outfile`, in order.
 This lets you output to multiple different files at once!

-Another way to specify multiple different output files at once is to make a template that, once populated with variables, is used to define the path to a file to write to.
-This is done using the `TBD` arg.

 <`$vars` sheet>

 ```